-Jack Greene (Tuesday 7 January 1930 - Thursday 15 March 2013) and Jeannie Seely recorded Jeannie Seely's 'It Doesn't Seem To Matter' and included the track on 'Two For The Show' (Decca Records, 1972).
+Jack Greene (Tuesday 7 January 1930 - Thursday 15 March 2013) & Jeannie Seely recorded Jeannie Seely's 'It Doesn't Seem to Matter' and included the track on 'Two For The Show' (Decca Records, 1972).

 Hank Williams Junior recorded Jeannie Seely's 'Name Dropper' (co-written with Glenn Martin) and included the track on 'After You, Pride's Not Hard to Swallow' (MGM Records, 1973).